Louis Plamondon: Trudeau Government (2015–2025)

 Plamondon was the Bloc candidate in his riding for the 2015 Canadian federal election, and was the only Bloc MP elected in 2011 to be running under the party banner again.
 He was re-elected to a tenth term in the House of Commons, presiding over the House as it elected Geoff Regan as speaker; the Liberals had won a majority government under the leadership of Justin Trudeau.
 He was reelected to an 11th term in October 2019, to retain his position as Dean of the House and preside over the election of Anthony Rota as speaker.
 In the 2021 Canadian federal election, Plamondon was elected to Parliament for the 12th time.
 He was appointed the Library of Parliament committee and caucus vice-chair in the Bloc Québécois Shadow Cabinet.

-In 2023, Plamondon eclipsed Herb Gray as the longest-serving dean of the House, with 15 years in the role.
-Upon the resignation of Speaker Anthony Rota in September 2023, Plamondon served as interim speaker, and for the sixth time as the presiding officer in the election of the subsequent speaker.
+In 2023, Plamondon eclipsed Herb Gray as the longest-serving Dean of the House, with 15 years in the role.
+Upon the resignation of Speaker Anthony Rota in September 2023, Plamondon served as interim speaker, and as Dean of the House, served for the sixth time as the presiding officer in the election of the subsequent speaker, Greg Fergus.

 Carney Government (2025–)

-In 2025, Plamondon was elected for a 13th time.
-He continued to preside as the Dean of the House as Francis Scarpaleggia was elected Speaker on May 26, 2025, in the 45th Canadian Parliament.
+In 2025, Plamondon was elected for a 13th time, to the 45th Canadian Parliament.
+He once again presided as the Dean of the House during the election of a Speaker; Liberal MP Francis Scarpaleggia was elected.
+He was re-elected vice chair of the Standing Joint Committee on the Library of Parliament in the 45th Canadian Parliament in 2025.

+On November 26, 2025, he was recognized as the longest continuously serving MP in Canadian history, exceeding Sir Wilfrid Laurier.
+(Laurier served 16,411 days in total, but lost his seat in 1877 before being reelected.)
+The 82-year-old Plamondon declared he would continue to run for reelection as long as his health held out.
+He was applauded by other MPs, with Bloc Québécois leader Yves-François Blanchet joking that "the only way Canada will get rid of this tenacious MP is to grant Quebec independence."

+Personal life

+Plamondon is a widower; his wife of nearly 35 years, Manon St-Germain, died in September 2025 at age 67.